trebbag/revenuepilot/docs/CHAT_ARCHIVE.md

 ## Key Design Choices

-- **Local de‑identification:** Before any LLM call, the note is scrubbed of phone numbers, dates, emails, SSNs, addresses and capitalised names using regular expressions.
+- **Local de‑identification:** Before any LLM call, the note is scrubbed of phone numbers, dates, emails, SSNs, addresses and capitalised names using optional ML‑based engines (Presidio, Philter or scrubadub) with a regex fallback.
 This prevents PHI leakage【565843205015217†screenshot】.
 - **Prompt discipline:** System messages instruct the model to adhere to the SOAP structure, restrict output to JSON, limit the number of codes/differentials and avoid hallucination.
 Custom clinical rules entered by the user are appended to the prompt.
 - **Per‑call API key lookup:** The OpenAI key is read from `openai_key.txt` on each request.
 This avoids server restarts when the key changes and simplifies packaging.
 - **SQLite analytics:** A zero‑configuration database records events.
 The roadmap notes that the design can later migrate to Postgres or Redis for scalability【565843205015217†screenshot】.